AlbaZej/PrishtinaParking/README.md

-# I created a PrishtinaParking website
+# I created a PrishtinaParking Web Application where users can find & book  parkings in the area.